-The Titans have had quite a bit of regular season success with Tannehill, who tossed 21 touchdowns and ran for another seven in 2021.
-However, it's fair to wonder whether they have determined that they've reached their ceiling, especially in a loaded AFC, with him as their quarterback.
+The Titans have had quite a bit of regular-season success with Tannehill, who tossed 21 touchdowns and ran for another seven in 2021.
+However, it's fair to wonder whether they've determined that they've reached their ceiling, especially in a loaded AFC, with him as their quarterback.
 It seems possible that 2022 will be Tannehill's final season as the starter for the Titans, with rookie Malik Willis looming.

 15. Deshaun Watson, Cleveland Browns

-Watson wasn't on the list a year ago because we weren't sure he would play, and at the time of publication, were waiting to see if Peter Harvey will increase the six-game suspension he received for 2022 from Judge Sue L. Robinson.
-At his best, Watson is a top five quarterback.
+Watson wasn't on the list a year ago because we weren't sure he would play, and at the time of publication, we were waiting to see if Peter Harvey will increase the six-game suspension that he received for 2022 from Judge Sue L. Robinson.
+At his best, Watson is a top-five quarterback.
 But he hasn't played football since the 2020 season, and it's hard to know what to expect if and when he returns in 2022.